rockset/rockset-js/packages/cli/README.md

         "{ws}.{name}".

 OPTIONS
-  -d, --description=description  set the description for the new query lambda -h, --help                     show CLI help
+  -d, --description=description  Set the description for the new query lambda -h, --help                     show CLI help

 DESCRIPTION